Aberry-byte/LROC-Elelvation-Stats/README.md

 # LROC-Elelvation-Stats
 This project is about visualizing the differences in LROC mosiac control methods and returing some basic statics of the differences

 You will need bundleout text files from mosaics to run this script.
-If you do you can either run it between two or three files by using the appropriate script
+If you do, you can either run it between two or three files by using the appropriate script

 # Basic Backround

+In general

-*no ground no DTM* is the least accurate
+*no ground no DTM* is the least accurate as it only matches the images in the X, Y plane

-*no DTM* is moderatly accurate
+*no DTM* is moderatly accurate as this uses 3D points to try and match up the elevations between images

-*DTM* is the highest accuracy
+*DTM* is the highest accuracy as this uses Digital Terrain Models that have the most accurate points to try and match up the previous 3D to DTM points

+When creating a mosaic one of these three methods can be used to adjust the mosaic for accuracy

-This script will then graph all the measure points from each type out giving a visual of what the mosaic looks like.
+This script will then graph measured points (points that will have a latitude, longitude, and elevation) from each type out giving a visual of what the mosaic looks like.
 Then it will find various statistical differces between the images.
 Then it will plot a measure of how many meters each point is off from highest accuracy.